kiranbakale/AMI-Readme/docs/environment_configure.md

         └── inventory
 ```

-> Previously we suggested a different folder structure under the `inventories` folder.
+:information_source:&nbsp; Previously we suggested a different folder structure under the `inventories` folder.
 While this will continue to work we recommend moving to the above structure moving forward.

 With the above structure in place we can now look at the files to be configured.
 The rest of this guide will assume this structure is being used.